IamRoux/Vallee-Des-Roses/README.md

 ## Support

-For support, email me roux.rose@proton.me, Or submit an error on this github page.
+For support, email me roux.rose@proton.me, Or submit an issue on this github page.